lijandrew/webref/README.md

 ## changelog

+- reverted back to one single large store because selectUrl needed reference store functions to move the selected RefImage to the top
 - CMD/CTRL shortcuts
 - Fixed drop zone disappearing when dragging over child element (e.g. RefImage)
 - Nice card animation for drag and drop